 Some time ago I got fined for a traffic violation.
 I wasn't able to pay the fines, and the state took away my driver's license.
 I am planning to file for Chapter 7 bankruptcy and hope to discharge the traffic fines.
 If I do, can I get my driver's license back?

-If you could not pay your traffic fines because you didn’t have any money left after paying obligations such as credit cards and medical bills, filing for Chapter 7 bankruptcy can help you eliminate those debts and free up money in your budget.
-If you will have enough money in your budget to pay the traffic fines after filing for Chapter 7 bankruptcy, it might still be in your best interest to file.
+Just because you can't discharge your traffic fines in Chapter 7 doesn't mean that filing a bankruptcy case won't help you.
+If you can't pay your traffic fines because you don't have enough left after paying credit cards balances and medical bills, filing for Chapter 7 bankruptcy can eliminate those debts and free up money in your budget.

-For more information on which debts you can wipe out in Chapter 7 bankruptcy, see Which Debts Are Discharged in Chapter 7 Bankruptcy.
+(For more information on which debts you can wipe out in Chapter 7 bankruptcy, see Which Debts Are Discharged in Chapter 7 Bankruptcy.